 CREATE A CULTURE OF DATA

 The second package builds on the first and will include the custom trainings and support from Build Your Evaluation Capacity.
 After your team has been trained, we will get to work on developing data systems and procedures that are accessible to all skill levels.
-Depending on your organization's needs, we can create simple, customized systems for data collection, management, or visualization.
+Depending on your organization's needs, we will create simple, customized systems for data collection, management, or visualization that allow for sustainability and continued attention to data in the future.

 MEASURE YOUR IMPACT